On affine Lusztig varieties

 One may also apply the method presented in this paper to study the irreducible components.
 This will be done in future work.

-It is also worth pointing out that the relation between affine Lusztig varieties and affine Deligne--Lusztig varieties is NOT constructed in a geometric way, i.e., by explicitly defining a map from one type of variety to another and then computing images and fibers.
-On the contrary, there are reasons to believe that there is no such direct geometric relation between affine Lusztig varieties and affine Deligne--Lusztig varieties.
-One may expect there to exist some close relation between the (co)homology of affine Lusztig varieties and that of affine Deligne--Lusztig varieties, similar to the work of Lusztig~\cite{Lu79} (see, e.g., the equality displayed on~\cite[page 13]{Lu17}).
+It is also worth pointing out that the relation between affine Lusztig varieties and affine Deligne--Lusztig varieties is {\it not} constructed in a geometric way, that is, by explicitly defining a map from one type of variety to another and then computing images and fibers.
+One may expect there to be some close relation between the (co)homology of affine Lusztig varieties and that of affine Deligne--Lusztig varieties, similar to the work of Lusztig~\cite{Lu79} (see, e.g., the equality displayed in~\cite[page 13]{Lu17}).
 Another possible way to reveal the relation between affine Lusztig varieties and affine Deligne--Lusztig varieties is via the (conjectural) connection between the cocenter of the affine Hecke category and the (conjectural) theory of affine character sheaves.
-The cocenter of the affine Hecke category has been studied recently by Li, Nadler, and Yun ~\cite{LNY}.
+The cocenter of the affine Hecke category has recently been studied by Li, Nadler, and Yun ~\cite{LNY}.

-{\bf Acknowledgement: } XH is partially supported by Hong Kong RGC Grant 14300122 and by the Xplorer prize.
+{\bf Acknowledgement: } XH is partially supported by the New Cornerstone Science Foundation through the New Cornerstone Investigator Program and the Xplorer Prize, and by Hong Kong RGC grant 14300122.
 We thank Jingren Chi, George Lusztig, Michael Rapoport and Zhiwei Yun for helpful discussions and suggestions, and Felix Schremmer for careful reading of a preliminary version of this paper.
+We thank the editors and referees for many helpful suggestions.